Dinakar2329/Python-beginner-projects/README.md

 Here you can find some beginner projects , which you can learn python while writing code

-These beginner friendly project which helped me to learn python easily
+These are the beginner friendly project which helped me to learn python easily

 You can find here,